Diagnosing Managed Service for PostgreSQL cluster performance issues

 Warning

-memory allocated for database operations.
-As a result, there is not enough memory in the cluster buffer.
+memory allocated for database operations, resulting in a shortage of memory for the cluster buffer.